One Week in London Itinerary The Best of London in 7 Days by JetSettingFools.com

 Christmas at The Churchill Arms, London, England, UK

 Now turn your sights to The Churchill Arms.
-The pub is known for their outrageous exterior floral displays and a memorabilia-cluttered interior.
+This pub is known for their outrageous exterior floral displays and a memorabilia-cluttered interior.

 It’s also the perfect place for a beverage after a long day of sightseeing.
 When you get peckish, order Pad Siew and Spring Rolls from the bar’s long-standing Thai Kitchen menu.